DataDog/system-tests/lib-injection/README.md

           docker-registry-password: ${{ secrets.GITHUB_TOKEN }}
 ```

-## How to run the lib-injection tests in Local
+## How to run the manual lib-injection tests in Local

 You can also run the tests locally, but in this case we will create the docker init image using the corresponding tracer library.